PinnacleAI/From-Scratch/README.md

         the original source
     </li>
     <li>
-        State the limitation of your version against the original version i.e what functionality that is in the original implementation that you are unable to implement
+        State the limitation of your implementation against the original implementation i.e what functionality that is in the original implementation that you are unable to implement
     </li>
     <li>
-        if possible in your code, leave tasks that other programmers below your skill levels can try to tackle. e.g converting a for loop to list comprehension, finding a way to remove duplicate codes etc.
+        if possible in your code, leave tasks that other programmers below your skill levels can try to tackle. e.g converting a for loop to list comprehension, finding a way to remove duplicate codes etc. Enables a gradual learning curve
     </li>
     <li>
         Try as much as possible to contain your implementation in a single file.
-If not possible, all the file should be contained in a single folder and the name of the folder should be the name of the implementation.
+If not possible, all the files should be contained in a single folder and the name of the folder should be the name of the implementation.
     </li>
+    <li><b>Comment your code!!!</b></li>
 </ol>

 <h3>How to contribute to existing custom implementation</h3>